syncfusion-content/blazor-docs/blazor/dropdown-tree/templates.md

 In Dropdown Tree, while selecting more than one items via checkbox or multi selection support, all the selected items will be displayed in the input.
 Instead of displaying all the selected item text, the custom text in [SelectedItemTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfDropDownTree-2.html#Syncfusion_Blazor_Navigations_SfDropDownTree_2_SelectedItemTemplate) can be displayed by setting the [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfDropDownTree-2.html#Syncfusion_Blazor_Navigations_SfDropDownTree_2_Mode) property as **Custom**.

+In this example, the custom text provided is displayed instead of the text of the selected item.

 ```cshtml
 @using Syncfusion.Blazor.Navigations